avaneev/prvhash/README.md

 ### FFT Analysis ###

 FFT-512 analysis of obtained signals produces the following power spectrums (with DC component removed).
-The analysis strengthens notion the signal is non-random and is "intelligent" (two strong peaks above average, in each signal, with both signals producing similar structures, but with shifted resonant frequencies).
+The analysis strengthens the notion the signal is non-random and is "intelligent" (two strong peaks above average, in each signal, with both signals producing similar structures, but with shifted resonant frequencies).